 If you choose to purchase a store bought natural cleaning product, opt for products certified by a third party such as Green Seal or EPA’s Safer Choice.
 You can also search for the product in the Environmental Working Group (EWG) database.
 This database provides rankings for more than 2,500 products.

 As I mentioned earlier, a great way to start with making your own natural cleaning products is to use essential oils.
 In my next post I will provide easy to make, inexpensive recipes that you can make in minutes!
+To get started, check out Natural Laundry Detergent: The Best DIY Recipe and Store Bought Options.

 Are you thinking of switching to natural cleaning products?
 Let me know if you have any questions!